BWGZK/CycleMix/README.md

 The annotated scribbles for training set of [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html) has been released in [MSCMR_scribbles](https://github.com/BWGZK/CycleMix/tree/main/MSCMR_scribbles).
 The code and models are still being organized.
 We will release the code and models before May 2022, thank you for your attention.

-For more information about nnU-Net, please read the following paper:
+For more information about CycleMix, please read the following paper:

 ```
 @article{zhang2022cyclemix,